mrzamaniiii/Automotive-77GHz-FMCW-MIMO-Radar/README.md

 # Automotive 77GHz FMCW MIMO Radar

-This repository contains a MATLAB simulation of an automotive 77 GHz FMCW MIMO radar system.
-The project demonstrates how modern automotive radars estimate range, velocity, and angle of arrival (AoA) using signal processing techniques.

 ## Overview

 The radar operates at 77 GHz, the standard frequency band for automotive and ADAS applications.
 A TDM-MIMO configuration is used to form a 16-element virtual uniform linear array, enabling high-resolution angle estimation.